OpenDSA/OpenDSA/RST/source/Sorting/SelectionSort.rst

 Selection Sort is more efficient than Bubble Sort (by a constant factor) in most other situations as well.

-You should note that the way our Selection Sort code is written, a call to ``swap`` will be made even if the current record is already in its correct location.
-For example, if the record with the largest value is alread in the rightmost array position, ``selsort`` will still call ``swap`` with both position parameters being the same.
-The net effect is that the work done by ``swap`` will not change anything in the array, and this is a waste of time.
-Thus, the total number of swaps done by Selection sort is always :math:`n-1` in the best, average and worst cases.
-It might seem like a good idea to test if the positions are the same before calling ``swap``, especially since Selection Sort's claim to fame is its low number of swaps.
-Whether this is really a good idea depends on how often the unnecessary swap takes place.
-For randomly ordered input, it is more expensive to test this condition before every swap than to just do the swap.
-So this would be an example of an "optimization" that does not improve performance.
-But if the input records are already sorted, then all of the swaps are unnecessary and it would have been faster to test.

-There is another approach to keeping the cost of swapping records low that can be used by any sorting algorithm, even when the records are large.
+There is another approach to keeping the cost of swapping records low, and it can be used by any sorting algorithm even when the records are large.
 This is to have each element of the array store a pointer to a record rather than store the record itself.